OwenCorrigan76/React-Movies-App/README.md

 ![][ie]
 <br/>

-## Authentication (if relevant).
+## Authentication.

 A basic login system is implemented using a fake autorization and iplementing protectedRoute.
 The page assosiated with a given route will not be given acceess until login button is clicked.
-Beow is a list of pages that are protected by login.
+Below is a list of pages that are protected by login.
 + Home
 + Upcoming
 + Top Rated